 Get your questions answered about planting bare root roses.
 Find out how to prepare the soil, dig a hole and help your roses grow and thrive.

 How about you?
 Have you considered planting roses?
 If you live in zones 8 to 10, now is the time to plant them.
 In cooler zones, spring is when bare root roses can be planted.

-Last time, we discussed how to select roses.
-Now we’ll cover how to plant bare root roses – don’t worry, it isn’t hard, but there are a few rules to follow.
+I previously wrote about how to select bare root roses.
+Now we’ll cover how to plant bare root roses—don’t worry, it isn’t hard, but there are a few rules to follow.

 Have you ever heard the saying “It’s better to plant a $10 tree in a $100 dollar hole?”
 Well, the saying is also true in regards to roses.
 You can plant an expensive rose, but if the hole is not prepared correctly, the plant will not do as well as a cheaper rose planted in a proper hole.

 By following these tips, you will not only have healthier roses, but your rose bush will be covered with abundant blooms.